hello-chaithra/hello-chaithra/README.md

 ⚔️ An aspiring software engineer on a quest to master the fundamentals of computer science & engineering.

 ⏪👀 Previously on my GitHub:
-- **Nand2Tetris Part I: Hardware** (Projects 1-6)
-  Built elementary logic gates → ALU → full 16-bit Hack computer hardware in HDL.
+- **Nand2Tetris Part I: Hardware**:Built elementary logic gates → ALU → full 16-bit Hack computer hardware in HDL.
   (In progress – watch this space!)

-- **Nand2Tetris Part II: Software** (Projects 7-12)
-  Assembler → VM Translator → Compiler → OS.
+- **Nand2Tetris Part II: Software**:Assembler → VM Translator → Compiler → OS.
 Turned bits into a modern software stack!
   (In progress – watch this space!)

 👀⏩ Coming Next: FPGA Implementation of Nand2Tetris